 Visiting and newly-returned mages are expected to register with the Council within forty-eight hours of arriving in the Kingdom of Sable.

 All mages have their own specific magical signature, which is a factor of the mage’s psyche and training/magical education.
 The Council keeps a record of all signatures of mages who have graduated within Sable and the Commonwealth Veils.
 To attempt to change one’s magical signature is very difficult and technically illegal.
 The best that can probably be done is change the element within it which relates to magical education.
 Any change in the psychic element would have a much more obvious effect on a magical signature.

-As at January SY153, the membership of the SMOC was: King Robert, Queen Claire, General Prince Andrew, Archbishop Dennis Dessain, Chancellor Simon Ellis, Professor Martin Blake, Sir Marcus Court, Comte Francesco Ragoczy, Brigadier-General Richard Patterson, Sir Adam Sinclair KG (non-resident liaison with the equivalent body on Terra Magica).
+As at January SY153, the membership of the SMOC was: King Robert, Queen Claire, Archbishop Dennis Dessain, Minister Simon Ellis, Professor Martin Blake, Sir Marcus Court, Comte Francesco Ragoczy, Brigadier-General Richard Patterson, Trudie Collins (representing Murray) and Sir Adam Sinclair KG (non-resident liaison with the equivalent body on Terra Magica).

 The foremost Mage College on Magica Superior and within Sable’s lands is the Sable Mage College, located in the Sable City.
 The other mage school in the Kingdom itself is the Sable College of Military Magic, which is attached to Sable Military Academy, and specialises in more military applications (futher details about the SCMM can be found here).

 Other mage colleges exist all around the Commonwealth, on those Shadows where magic is common, and there are also institutes for learning magic within the Reich and its territories.